This company is not yet accredited. To learn more, see reviews below or submit your own.

 Opened several jars of stage 3 Beechnut baby food-country vegetables with Turkey and Country vegetables with chicken.
 The vegetables are so hard the baby spits them out and then won't eat.
 I tried to mash the potatoes and carrots & peas with a spoon and found them to be too hard to even mash with a spoon.
 I called Beechnut and told them their food was not cooked done.
 They argued it was.
 Perhaps its not even real vegetables!
 Who knows!
 Please check into it!
 Companies are always putting their profits ahead of the consumers even if it means someone's life is endangered.

-Beechnut Company Profile
+Beechnut Company Information

 - Company Name: